 CONSUMERS will likely not come back until they think it is safe to do so, both physically and financially.
 In our biweekly consumer surveys, we are measuring their anxiety, asking them about the perceived safety-specific activities, and tracking where they intend to spend their money.
 We are watching for the point where financial concerns start to outweigh health concerns and for when spending intent for more discretionary items starts to increase.
-One of the more significant observations from our recent survey data is that more consumers are feeling safe going to the shop, staying in a hote and taking a flight.
+One of the more significant observations from our recent survey data is that more consumers are feeling safe going to the store, staying in a hotel, and taking a flight.
 That is a good thing because that correlates to spending intentions.

 Since mid-April, economies around the world are in various stages of reopening.
 While consumers continue to face the dual-front crisis of personal safety and financial well-being, there are initial positive signs.
-In a number of countries, initial health and safety concerns show some signs of lessening in the last week, but they still overpower financial well-being concerns and continue to inform consumer behaviour.
+In a number of countries, initial health and safety concerns show some signs of lessening in the last week, but they still overpower financial well-being concerns and continue to inform consumer behavior.

 Deloitte is conducting a series of biweekly surveys in multiple countries—we started with 13 in mid-April and have expanded to 15 since—to understand the mindset of the consumer.
 (See figure 2 for a complete list of countries.)
 Our third survey, conducted the week of May 11 turned up the findings we share here.

 Each biweekly survey is fielded using an online panel methodology where consumers are invited to complete the questionnaire (translated into local languages) via email.
 These surveys, designed to be nationally representative of the overall population in each market, poll 1,000 consumers in each country.